 A Comprehensive Guide to Retiring on Pawleys Island, SC

 If you’re thinking about retiring on Pawleys Island, you’ve come to the right place.
-Our comprehensive Pawleys Island retirement guide offers everything you need to know.
-To skip to a specific section, use the links below.
+This comprehensive Pawleys Island retirement guide offers everything you need to know.
+Use this comprehensive guide to get you started!

 When you retire on Pawleys Island, not only do you get to live in one of the most beautiful places on the East Coast—you get to enjoy some incredible tax benefits too!
 Here is a breakdown of tax benefits for retirees on Pawleys Island:

 Zero Social Security Tax

 South Carolina is one of the many states that imposes no tax on social security benefits.
 This is important because social security is relied on by millions of older Americans.
 No social security tax means more disposable income for retirees in Greenville.

 A $15,000 income tax deduction is available to South Carolina residents over the age of 65.
 It is applicable to all forms of retirement income, including that from 401(k) plans, IRAs and pension plans.
 This tax deduction is a great way for Pawleys Island residents to save money during retirement.

 South Carolina has one of the lowest effective property tax rates in the country, at just 0.57%.
 In addition to paying this low rate, South Carolina seniors who’ve lived in the state over a year can benefit from a “homestead exemption,” which exempts them from property taxes on the first $50,000 of their home’s value.